Émile-Jules Grillot de Givry: Works

+Jean Reyor then points out that Grillot was a practising Catholic.
+Therefore, according to him, the latter probably never joined Freemasonry, anxious to avoid the risk of excommunication.

 In 1895–1896, he was part of the editorial board of the magazine La renaissance idéaliste (The idealistic renaissance) edited by René Albert Fleury and the Comte Léonce de Larmandie.
 In this magazine he began to develop pacifist themes which he supported throughout his life and which he explained in his book, Le Christ et la Patrie.

 In Masonic lodges, he met René Philipon for whom he made, between 1888 and 1890, several translations of the Bibliothèque Rosicrucienne of Henri Chacornac, father of Paul Chacornac, Parisian publishers owners of the Éditions Traditionnelles.